shanxg/Clone_WhatsApp/README.md

 >
 >> <br />
 >>
->> This is my third Android Studio project, i made a final code review now that i finished the course, but I left the code exactly as i did, so that an analysis of my learning process could be done. <br> Also i left a video of the application presented by the professor, so could be done a comparison about what was supposed to be made, and what i presented.
-As you'll see throughout the apps i've created, i don't like to just copy and paste what the professor was asking, everytime he showed something to do, i would stop the video and start making the code with my own thoughts and solve every problem by my own.
+>> This is my third Android Studio project, i made a final code review now that i finished the course, but i left the code exactly as i did, so that an analysis of my learning process could be done. <br> For this application i've not left the course's app, due to the fact it is very simple and it couldn't be so different one from another.
+But you'll see throughout the apps i've created, i don't like to just copy and paste what the professor was asking.
 >>
 >> <br />
 >